floverfelt/floverfelt.github.io/_posts/2022-04-08-mass-effect-3-review.md

 ## The Protheans

 Whoever wrote the Protheans in this game was *genius*.
 It turns out, they're kind of assholes.
-This hallowed, almost holy species that the entire galaxy looks up to are really arrogant, authoritarian jerks who believe themselves to be "the superior race."
+This hallowed, almost holy species that the entire galaxy reveres are really arrogant, authoritarian jerks who believe themselves to be "the superior race."

 It's a bit like pulling the founding fathers into the present and then being like "Oh yeah, these guys owned slaves."
 It's a great reminder of the way we romanticize history and how little you can know a culture just by studying it and not experiencing it.

+It's a really great piece of the game.